 Chevron is a zig-zag pattern that is similar to the herringbone design.
 The difference is the end cuts – chevron has a 45 degree cut at each end to make a right angle.

-In this design, the mixture of dark and light grays with white contrast each other so that the zig-zag pattern stands out.
+In this modern design, the mixture of dark and light grays with white contrast each other so that the zig-zag pattern stands out.
 Matching the darker color with an accent in the room, like the side cabinets, can pull the room together while still keeping the main focus on the fireplace.

 This chevron pattern also stays with the grayscale color scheme, but with the white surround, you get a much lighter and brighter feel.